godzilla-reject/fobb/100 Utilities/110 Reference Notes/111 Lists/Conditions List.md

 	- **Unconscious**
 		- A character with this condition is prone, defenseless and offenseless.
 	- **Winded**
 		- A character is inflicted with this condition when they are below half of their total Stamina.
+Characters with this condition cannot use *Concentrate* actions.